Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/setup-secure-sockets-layer.md

     The **Build Service Properties** dialog box opens.

-4. In **Communications**, make sure that the URL for the team project collection is using the correct HTTPS address and full server name.
+4. In **Communications**, make sure that the URL for the project collection is using the correct HTTPS address and full server name.

 5. In **Local Build Service Endpoint (incoming)**, choose **Change**.